-History, facts and travel tips about Rome
+Discover the Eternal City: Rome, facts and travel tips

 Rome is without doubt one the most beautiful cities in the world; every year millions of tourists come from around the world to admire the treasures and masterpieces of Roman art and architecture.